rivery-solutions/social_analytics_block/README.md

 ### How do I implement the block?

+You can request a Rivery account for Social Analytics [here](https://rivery.io/feed-your-social-analytics-data-into-looker).

-Instructions on how to implement this block can be found [here](https://rivery.io/docs/social-analytics-for-looker).
+Once you have initiated your Rivery account, instructions on how to implement this block can be found [here](https://rivery.io/docs/social-analytics-for-looker).

 ### What’s in the Block?